 The code for this example iTool launch routine is included in the file example1tool.pro in the examples/doc/itools subdirectory of the IDL distribution.
-Enter to open the .pro file in the IDL editor. '''
+Enter example1tool at the IDL prompt to create an instance of the iTool.
+Open the file in any text editor or enter